Muhmmad-Abdullah/Muhmmad-Abdullah/README.md

 - 👋 Hi, I’m @Muhmmad-Abdullah
-- 👀 I’m interested in Codeing
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning Vue
 - 💞️ I’m looking to collaborate on Git hub
 - 📫 How to reach me ...